November 5, 2025

 Users receive specific tasks to accomplish, in the meantime observers watch users and analyze their behavior.
 From collected data they can know whether the product is convenient and provides a good user experience.

 Creating a new product or launching a new feature can be very stressful and misleading.
-Even if you run thousands of market analyses, without usability studies, and potential customers' feedback it's hard to predict how end users might interact with your product.
+Even if you run thousands of market analyses, without usability studies, potential customers' feedback and data from a customer analytics platform it's hard to predict how end users might interact with your product.

 Will they enjoy it?
 Or rather will they find the new interface very confusing?
 Time will tell… But hey, time is money!